qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

     NAME
     ''

-.. note:: If you change the ``Display Name`` from a field to an expression than you have to use :meth:`displayExpression() <qgis.core.QgsVectorLayer.displayExpression>` instead of :meth:`displayField() <qgis.core.QgsVectorLayer.displayField>`.
+.. note:: If you change the ``Display Name`` from a field to an expression, you have to use :meth:`displayExpression() <qgis.core.QgsVectorLayer.displayExpression>` instead of :meth:`displayField() <qgis.core.QgsVectorLayer.displayField>`.